 - Programming that serves the community and is player-centered

 - Seeks to provide services that are transformative in the lives of the athletes

 - A culture of accountability and commitment to best practices and policies

 - Shared belief in the US Lacrosse mission; giving every child the opportunity to have a great lacrosse experience

 All organizations seeking funding, grants, or support, regardless of the amount or type requested, are required to meet the following criteria:

-- Directly serves youth between ages 6-19 with a priority on youth ages 14 and under
+- Program must directly serve youth between ages 6-19 with a priority on youth ages 14 and under.

-- Located in and serves youth within the United States
+- Program must be located in and serve youth within the United States.

-- Operates an organized sport, recreational activity, or fitness program
+- Program must operate an organized sport, recreational activity, or fitness program.

-- Offers consistent/structured opportunity for lacrosse play to large groups of children
+- Program must offer consistent/structured opportunity for lacrosse play to large groups of children.

-- Deliver programming through experienced and committed leadership
+- Program must deliver programming through experienced and committed leadership.

-- Deliver a minimum 6-week sports/physical activity program
+- Program must deliver a minimum 6-week sports/physical activity program.

-- Give preference to organizations working with both boys and girls
+- Preference is given to organizations working with both boys and girls,

 - Preference is given to programs that demonstrate an ability to reach participants in underrepresented and diverse communities,

 - US Lacrosse prioritizes awarding grants to organizations that require all players and coaches to have a US Lacrosse Membership to participate in their program.
 If your organization does not currently require US Lacrosse Membership to participate, please click here or contact your Regional Manager to learn more. *Note: This preference excludes Physical Education Grants and Coach Development Clinic Grants.